 Handled in a way that keeps it as natural as possible.
-Your chicken comes straight from the farm with its original feathers still intact hand delivered by the farmer who has chicken poo on his boot.
+Your chicken comes straight from the farm with its original feathers still intact hand delivered by the farmer.

 Paleo.
 Your chicken is so natural it hasn’t even evolved yet.

 Clean eating is a challenge because it’s impossible to find any donuts that aren’t full of preservatives, sugar and saturated fat.
 If you’ve ever set foot inside a Krispy Kreme donut shop, I don’t have to tell you what’s in that boiling vat of hot greasy goodness.
 We all know that donuts that haven’t been blessed by a trans fat fairy are simply called dinner rolls.

 Sadly, a huge part of clean eating is detox.
 This means, no donuts bathed in a luxurious warm grease bath.
 No sugar of any kind.
 Detox means you inhale anything in your house that has the potential to be yummy.
 When you’ve successfully added about five pounds to your midsection and decreased the lifespan of your arteries, you’ve successfully completed detox.

 The word detox makes me want to eat pie, because when pairing it with the word sugar, it just feels wrong.
 And if detoxing from sugar is right, well, then I want to be wrong.

 But, that didn’t stop me from trying it.